Tunnel magnetoresistance: Symmetry-filtering in tunnel barriers

-While theory, first formulated in 2001, predicts large TMR values associated with a 4eV barrier height in the MTJ's P state and 12eV in the MTJ's AP state, experiments reveal barrier heights as low as 0.4eV.
+While theory, first formulated in 2001, predicts large TMR values associated with a 4 eV barrier height in the MTJ's P state and 12 eV in the MTJ's AP state, experiments reveal barrier heights as low as 0.4 eV.
 This contradiction is lifted if one takes into account the localized states of oxygen vacancies in the MgO tunnel barrier.
 Extensive solid-state tunnelling spectroscopy experiments across MgO MTJs revealed in 2014 that the electronic retention on the ground and excited states of an oxygen vacancy, which is temperature-dependent, determines the tunnelling barrier height for electrons of a given symmetry, and thus crafts the effective TMR ratio and its temperature dependence.
 This low barrier height in turn enables the high current densities required for spin-transfer torque, discussed hereafter.

 Spin-transfer torque in magnetic tunnel junctions (MTJs)

 The effect of spin-transfer torque has been studied and applied widely in MTJs, where there is a tunnelling barrier sandwiched between a set of two ferromagnetic electrodes such that there is (free) magnetization of the right electrode, while assuming that the left electrode (with fixed magnetization) acts as spin-polarizer.
 This may then be pinned to some selecting transistor in a magnetoresistive random-access memory device, or connected to a preamplifier in a hard disk drive application.

 The spin-transfer torque vector, driven by the linear response voltage, can be computed from the expectation value of the torque operator: